jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 					return "translate(0," + (k*30) + ")";
 				});

-The use of ```.enter()``` and ```.data()``` is analogous to what we did before.
-The only novelty is signature ```function(ignore, k) {}```.
+The only novelty here is the signature ```function(ignore, k) {}```.
 This is fairly standard in Javascript, and within D3.
 The second argument is the index of the datum within the data array.
-We name the first argument ```ignore``` as a convention to signal that the value of the element is not used within the function.
+We name the first argument ```ignore``` as a convention to signal that in this case, the value of the argument is not used within the function body.

-It is easy to rewire the code that wrote the text and the splits.
-We just need to pull the data we’re interested in from each element. <br/> We can see here the rendering of the runner names.
+It is easy to repurpose the code that rendered the text and the splits.
+We just need to pull the data we’re interested in from each runner. <br/> We can see here the rendering of the runner names.
 The rendering of the splits would work in the same way.

 	runLines.append("text")
 		.text(function(d) {return d.name;})
 		.attr("dy", 20);

-Already you can start to appreciate D3’s failing abstraction.
+Already you may have started to appreciate D3’s failing abstraction.
 In a typical functional programming approach, we would figure out how to plot individual runners, then iterate or ```map``` over an array to produce the full plot for all runners.